zankia/damas-core/4-Specifications.md

 | [/api/verify/](#verify) | GET |

 ## create
-Insert new nodes
+Insert new elements

-HTTP Requests
+### HTTP Requests
 * `POST` `/api/create/` `application/json` object or array of objects

-HTTP Responses
+### HTTP Responses
 ```
-201 OK (node(s) created)                                           application/json (object or array of objects)
+201 OK (object(s) created)                                           application/json (object or array of objects)
-207 Multi-Status (some nodes already exist with these identifiers) application/json (array of objects or null)
+207 Multi-Status (some objects already exist with these identifiers) application/json (array of objects or null)
 400 Bad Request (not formatted correctly)                            text/html        (error message)
 403 Forbidden (the user does not have the right permission)          text/html        (error message)
-409 Conflict (all nodes already exist with these identifiers)      text/html        (error message)
+409 Conflict (all objects already exist with these identifiers)      text/html        (error message)
 ```
-> The _id key is the node identifier.
-If it is not provided in input, it will be set with a unique identifier.
+> The _id key is used as unique object identifier string.
+If it is not provided in input, it will be set with a unique default identifier.
-> In case of a multiple node creation, the returned json is a list of nodes ordered using the same order as the input array.
+> In case of a multiple object creation, the returned json is an array of objects ordered using the same order as the input array.

 ## read
-Retrieve the node(s) specified by identifier(s).
-A POST method is provided to avoid the limitation of the URL length.
+Retrieve object(s) by identifier(s).
+In addition to the GET method, a POST method is provided to avoid the limitation of the URL length.

-HTTP Requests
+#### HTTP Requests
 * `GET` `/api/read/id1,id2`
 * `POST` `/api/read/` `application/json` node identifier or array of node identifiers

-HTTP Responses
+#### HTTP Responses
 ```
-200 OK (nodes retrieved)                                    application/json (node identifier or array of node identifiers)
+200 OK (object(s) retrieved)                                application/json (objects or array of objects)
-207 Multi-Status (some nodes do not exist)                  application/json (array of node identifiers and null)
+207 Multi-Status (some objects do not exist)                application/json (array of objects and null)
 400 Bad request (not formatted correctly)                   text/html        (error message)
 403 Forbidden (the user does not have the right permission) text/html        (error message)
-404 Not Found (all the nodes do not exist)                  text/html        (error message)
+404 Not Found (object(s) do not exist)                      text/html        (error message)
 ```

-> The POST method is used in order to bypass the limits of the size of the URL (80KB for NodeJS).
-The GET method remains.
+> The HTTP headers are often limited by HTTP servers to a maximum size.
+NodeJS maximum header size is 80KB.
+The POST method is provided to avoid this limitation in order to read any number of identifiers.

 ## update
-Update existing nodes
+Modify existing object(s)

-HTTP Requests
+#### HTTP Requests
 * `PUT` `/api/update/` `application/json` node or array of nodes

-HTTP Responses
+#### HTTP Responses
 ```
-200 OK (nodes updated)                                      `application/json` (object or array of objects)
+200 OK (object(s) updated)                                  `application/json` (object or array of objects)
-207 Multi-Status (some nodes do not exist)                  `application/json` (array of objects or nulls)
+207 Multi-Status (some objects do not exist)                `application/json` (array of objects or nulls)
 400 Bad Request (not formatted correctly)                   `text/html`        (error message)
 403 Forbidden (the user does not have the right permission) `text/html`        (error message)
-404 Not Found (every nodes do not exist)                    `text/html`        (error message)
+404 Not Found (object(s) do not exist)                      `text/html`        (error message)
 ```

+> The specified keys overwrite the existing keys on the server.
+Unspecified keys are left untouched on the server.
+A null value removes the key.

-> The input accepts arrays for _id keys to perform updates of the same kind on multiple nodes.
-Unspecified keys will be unchanged in the database.
-A key with null value deletes the key.
+> The input accepts arrays for _id keys to perform updates of the same kind on multiple objects.

 ## upsert
-Updates existing nodes and/or creates new nodes
+Create or modify existing objects

-HTTP Requests
+#### HTTP Requests
-* `POST` `/api/upsert/` `application/json` node or array of nodes
+* `POST` `/api/upsert/` `application/json` object or array of objects

-HTTP Responses
+#### HTTP Responses
 ```
-200 OK (nodes updated)                                      `application/json` (object or array of objects)
+200 OK (object(s) updated)                                  `application/json` (object or array of objects)
 400 Bad Request (not formatted correctly)                   `text/html`        (error message)
 403 Forbidden (the user does not have the right permission) `text/html`        (error message)
 ```
 > The input accepts arrays for _id keys, as well as values "null".

 ## delete
-Delete nodes
+Delete objects

-HTTP Requests
+#### HTTP Requests
-* `DELETE` `/api/delete/` `application/json` node identifier or array of node identifiers
+* `DELETE` `/api/delete/` `application/json` object identifier or array of node identifiers

-HTTP Responses
+#### HTTP Responses
 ```
-200 OK (nodes deleted or not found)        application/json (deleted node identifier or array of identifiers)
+200 OK (object(s) are deleted)               application/json (deleted identifier or array of identifiers)
-207 Multi-Status (some nodes do not exist) application/json (array of deleted nodes identifiers or null)
+207 Multi-Status (some objects do not exist) application/json (array of deleted identifiers or null)
 400 Bad request (not formatted correctly)    text/html        (error message)
-404 Not Found (all the nodes do not exist) text/html        (error message)
+404 Not Found (object(s) do not exist)       text/html        (error message)
 ```

 ## comment
-Create new node for each existing node.
-The new node represents the comment that is assigned to an asset or several assets. (one child node per existing node)
+Add comments to object(s)

-HTTP Requests
+#### HTTP Requests
 * `POST` `/api/comment/` `application/json` object

-HTTP Responses
+#### HTTP Responses
 ```
-201 OK (nodes created)                                      application/json    (object)
+201 OK (object(s) created)                                  application/json    (object or array of objects)
-207 Multi-Status (some nodes don't exist)                   application/json    (array of objects)
+207 Multi-Status (some objects don't exist)                 application/json    (array of objects)
 400 Bad request (not formatted correctly)                   text/html           (error message)
 403 Forbidden (the user does not have the right permission) text/html           (error message)
-404 Not Found (the nodes do not exist)                      text/html           (error message)
+404 Not Found (object(s) do not exist)                      text/html           (error message)
 ```

 ## publish
-Insert new nodes.
+Insert new objects.
 Similar to the generic create operation but accessible to the user class, and also performs some verifications of the keys provided as argument.

-HTTP Requests
+#### HTTP Requests
 * `POST` `/api/publish/` `application/json` object or array of objects

-HTTP Responses
+#### HTTP Responses
 ```
-201 OK (node(s) created)                                           application/json (object or array of objects)
+201 OK (object(s) created)                                           application/json (object or array of objects)
-207 Multi-Status (some nodes already exist with these identifiers) application/json (array of objects or null)
+207 Multi-Status (some objects already exist with these identifiers) application/json (array of objects or null)
 400 Bad Request (not formatted correctly)                            text/html        (error message)
 403 Forbidden (the user does not have the right permission)          text/html        (error message)
-409 Conflict (all nodes already exist with these identifiers)      text/html        (error message)
+409 Conflict (all objects already exist with these identifiers)      text/html        (error message)
 ```

 ## search